boundless-xyz/boundless/docs/src/market/prover_market_rfc.md

   A prover must provide a Merkle inclusion path to a verified root to complete an order.

-- Buying proofs does not require holding RISC Zero tokens.
 - STARK proofs are not posted on-chain, or to any DA solution.

   We are actively working toward the components needed for composition with Groth16 proofs, so the primary advantage of posting STARKs publicly will be diminished.